Collection of recycling and solid waste on the Seattle campus is a collaborative effort between UW Recycling and several other departments, including:

 UW Recycling also collaborates with and provides consultation regarding waste management to self-sustaining units.
 These units include:

 UW Recycling staff collect recyclables and waste in University-owned collection vehicles from the loading docks of most central campus buildings that can accommodate 2-yard dumpsters or toters.
 The materials are then transferred to designated recycling collection and waste disposal sites within Seattle.
+For most groups on campus, the cost to collect this material is covered by the University’s utility budget.
+Self-sustaining units are recharged the cost to collect any materials from their locations.

 A contracted recycling and solid waste hauler collects from buildings and facilities that generate large volumes of waste, treated biomedical waste, and/or recyclables.
 Locations that require contracted vendor front-load and/or rolloff service include Housing and Food Services residence halls and dining facilities, Magnuson Health Sciences and Foege Buildings, Physical Plant and Industrial Yards, and Maintenance & Alterations trades shops.
 Contracted recycling and solid waste vendor service is also used during special cleanout or renovation projects, for special events including Husky Football, and when a location requires regular weekend service.